nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The program ID is invalid/not specified.
+The dog/program ID is invalid/not specified.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User supplies correct program ID.
+User supplies correct dog/program ID.

       Use case resumes at step 2.